3rww/api-docs/content/subsurface.md

 ## Sub-Surface API

+*Note: This API is currently under development; headings and addresses below represent planned endpoints.*

 The Sub-Surface API provides summary information about soils and geology for a point or area of interest.

 ### Soils